 The Statewide Bicycle and Statewide Pedestrian plans, both developed in 2019, seek to increase everyday walking and biking through project development while also increasing for safety vulnerable users.
 The TIP has long prioritized the expansion and development of the regional path network.
-The 2022-2026 TIP includes several regional path projects including the first phase of the Bourne Rail Trail and expansion projects of the Cape Cod Rail Trail and the Shining Sea Bikeway plus additional path projects in Barnstable and Sandwich.
+The 2024-2028 TIP includes several regional path projects including the first phase of the Bourne Rail Trail and expansion projects of the Cape Cod Rail Trail plus additional path projects in Provincetown and Mashpee.
 Two sidewalk projects are included in Harwich, including a Safe Routes to School (SRTS) project for Harwich Elementary School.
 Additionally, the roadway and intersection reconstruction projects all support healthy transportation alternatives and promote everyday walking and biking on regional roadways that are also served by transit.